 1 Includes basic plans only.
 Excludes plans such as vacation-savings and those plans which offer "extended" or "sabbatical" benefits beyond basic plans to workers with qualifying lengths of service.
-Typical of such exclusions are plans in the steel, aluminum, and can industries.
+Typical of such exclusions are plans in the steel, aluminum, and can industries, Includes data for transportation, communication, and other public utilities; wholesale trace; retail trade; real estate; and services, in addition to manufacturing.

-Includes data for wholesale trade; retail trade; finance, insurance, and real estate; and services (except hotels which employed more than 100 workers), in addition to those industry
+Includes data for transportation, communication, and other public utilities; wholesale trade; retail trade; finance, insurance, and real estate;

+and services, in addition to manufacturing.